rhempel/fixitinfirmware/posts/lets-be-innovative.rst

 First, take heart.
 Leadership doesn't wake up one morning and decide on how to make things worse.
-There is a genuine desire to make things better - what's missing sometimes is asking the right questions that drive change in the right direction.
+There is a genuine desire to make things better - what's missing sometimes is asking the hard questions that drive change in the right direction.

 Let's have a look at why innovation is so hard to achieve in some